 buy the book ribbon

-Appendix G: Cheat Sheet
+Appendix F: Cheat Sheet

-By popular demand, this "cheat sheet" is loosely based on the little recap/summary boxes from the end of each chapter.
+By popular demand, this "cheat sheet" is loosely based on the recap/summary boxes from the end of each chapter.
 The idea is to provide a few reminders, and links to the chapters where you can find out more to jog your memory.
 I hope you find it useful!

 Initial Project Setup

-• Start with a User Story and map it to a first functional test.
+• Start with a user story and map it to a first functional test.

 • Pick a test framework—unittest is fine, and options like py.test, nose, or Green can also offer some advantages.